 Don’t get me wrong, the destruction you can cause here is damn impressive and the Crashbreaker makes everything even more spectacular, but after the introduction of the multiplier tokens a few events into the Crash World Tour, every time you reach a new junction you’ll be thinking “How do I get to the 4x token?” rather than “How do I destroy as many cars as possible?”
+Meanwhile, the Heartbreaker might as well not exist because nobody’s going to pick it up and say “Well, I guess I’ll get half points from this junction” instead of immediately hitting retry.
 The multipliers would not be seen again in later iterations of the Crash Mode, so apparently Criterion realized they made a mistake by including them.

 Burnout 3: Takedown was released for the Xbox and PlayStation 2.
-A GameCube version was also planned but got scrapped, and Burnout wouldn’t appear on a Nintendo platform again unless you count that one awful Nintendo DS release, which we won’t.
+A GameCube version was also planned but got scrapped, and Burnout wouldn’t appear on a Nintendo platform again unless you count that one awful Nintendo DS release, which we won’t (July 2020 update: Burnout Paradise Remastered is now available on the Switch, so there’s finally a real Burnout game on a Nintendo system again).
 Anyway, the two versions are fairly equal in quality and there is no difference in content between them so you can’t go wrong with either.
 No extra cars or anything like that this time.